Chemistry World Entrepreneur of the Year

 - Growth potential and financial performance - describe succinctly the growth strategy and whether the business generated any revenue or profit in the last three years

-- One page CV of the candidate, which should include a summary of education and career.
+- One page CV of the nominee, which should include a summary of education and career.

 There is no requirement for detailed technical or commercial data.
 Sufficient information to enable the assessors to compare submissions that are likely to be vastly different from each other.

-When you nominate, please remember that a person cannot be rewarded twice for the same body of work (applies to previous Royal Society of Chemistry winners).
+When nominating recent Prize or Award winners, please remember that a person cannot be rewarded twice for substantially the same body of work.

 - Applicants should have established or contributed to the growth of a chemical science business